fayzidin/fayzidin/README.md

 - 👋 Hi, I’m @fayzidin
-- 👀 I’m interested in scinence
+- 👀 I’m interested in scinence and travel
 - 🌱 I’m currently learning new language
 - 📫 How to reach me ... linkedin.com/in/fayzidinsayliev